mmcin/CI-PP5/README.md

 ![ci-pp5 herokuapp com_products_(Martinas Monitor)](https://user-images.githubusercontent.com/98256205/206853757-6500ef9f-2f67-4235-ae29-8877e2eac7c6.png)

 ### Product Detail
 Here there are details on a product.
 Reviews are displayed if applicable.
 Super users can edit or delete a product.
 Logged in users can review a product.
 If the admin approves the review it will be displayed.
 I had hoped to add the logic to the program that checked if the user had bought a product in the past but it proved beyond the scope of the timeframe.
+I have used Javascript to make sure that the buttons don't let you add more items than are in stock.
+The issue with this is that if you reload the page, you can add them again.
+Products are not removed from the inventory until sold.
+I'd like to add some logic to reserve products in future but this was the most appropriate solution at the moment.
 ![ci-pp5 herokuapp com_products_3_(Martinas Monitor)](https://user-images.githubusercontent.com/98256205/206853770-9f0232e8-ace0-4487-9ae0-7b3b1a609f1c.png)

 ### Blog